KevinMarquette/kevinmarquette.github.io/_posts/2017-02-19-Powershell-custom-attribute-validator-transform.md

 For this attribute, we inherit from `System.Management.Automation.ArgumentTransformationAttribute` and override the `[object] Transform([System.Management.Automation.EngineIntrinsics]$engineIntrinsics, [object] $inputData)` function.

 The inner logic checks for a `[string]` and does a `Resolve-Path` on it.
-The if it can find a `FullName` property (assuming a file or directory), then it returns the `FullPath`.
+Then if it can find a `FullName` property (assuming a file or directory), then it returns the `FullPath`.
 I decided to throw an error if there was no match but I could have returned the original object.

 ## Using the transform
 Now we use it like our validator attribute.